Supernova1114/Osu-MP3/README.md

 **!!Has only been tested on Windows 10!!**

 **How to use:**
-* -go to (File > Get Osu!
+* go to (File > Get Osu!
 Folder) and select your Osu! folder (not songs folder)
-* -the number of songs imported will be shown in the top right
+* the number of songs imported will be shown in the top right
-* -click a song name to begin playing a shuffled playlist of the selected collection (column)
+* click a song name to begin playing a shuffled playlist of the selected collection (column)

 **Controls:**
-* -up/down arrow for volume
+* up/down arrow for volume
-* -keyboard and headphone media keys for audio playback
+* keyboard and headphone media keys for audio playback
-* -drag mouse to move song panel around
+* drag mouse to move song panel around

 **Notes:**
-* -you can now use keyboard and headphone media keys to control the program (even while minimized)
+* you can now use keyboard and headphone media keys to control the program (even while minimized)
-* -for headphones with one media button the controls are usually: double-click = next song, tripple-click = prev song, single-click = play/pause
+* for headphones with one media button the controls are usually: double-click = next song, tripple-click = prev song, single-click = play/pause
-* -program will reimport ALL songs when a song is added or removed from Collections.
+* program will reimport ALL songs when a song is added or removed from Collections.
 (This will be changed soon)
-* -Osu! saves to its "Collections" file when you close the game.
+* Osu! saves to its "Collections" file when you close the game.

 ![](repoimages/appv0.6.1.png)